mscharley/jekyll-compass/README.md

 Synopsis
 --------

-jekyll-compass is a plugin for both jekyll and compass that provides an bi-directional interface between the two applications, tightly integrating them and allowing each to work well when used directly.
+jekyll-compass is a plugin for both Jekyll and Compass that provides a bi-directional interface between the two applications, tightly integrating them and allowing each to work well together when either is used directly.
+In short, if you use Compass as well as Jekyll, jekyll-compass makes your life easier.

 Installation
 ------------